RxAnte/oauth/documentation/php/using-configuring-fusion-auth-implementation.md

-# Using and Configuring the Auth0 Implementation
+# Using and Configuring the FusionAuth Implementation

-In order to use the Auth0 Implementation, you'll need to wire up and configure some things.
+In order to use the FusionAuth Implementation, you'll need to wire up and configure some things.

 ## CacheItemPoolInterface